Info icon

 06 On the Create image setup page, provide the following information:

-2. (Optional) In the Image description box, provide a short description that reflects the usage of the selected EC2 instance.
+2. (Optional) For Image description - optional, provide a short description that reflects the usage of the selected EC2 instance.

-4. (Optional) For Tags, choose Tag image and snapshots together and use the Add tag button to create and apply user-defined tags to the new image.
+4. (Optional) For Tags - optional, choose Tag image and snapshots together, and use the Add new tag button to create and apply user-defined tags to the new image.
+Tags can be used to search and filter your cloud resources or track your AWS costs.

 5. Choose Create image to create your new AMI.